Architecture of London: Early Stuart London: Inigo Jones and the rise of Classicism (1603–1666)

-A painting of the Covent Garden piazza in 1737, showing Indigo Jones's colonnaded houses on the right.
+A painting of the Covent Garden piazza in 1737, showing Inigo Jones's colonnaded houses on the right.
 This was a highly influential piece of urban planning.

 Another royal commission Queen's House, Greenwich was completed in 1635, despite being started three years before Banqueting House.
 It again shows Jones's purist Palladian style that did not mirror the exuberant Baroque fashionable in much of mainland Europe at the time.
 Perhaps Jones' most significant architectural commission in London that greatly influenced the future urban planning of London was his redevelopment of Covent Garden.
 In 1630 Jones was commissioned by the Earl of Bedford to redevelop the area in the west of the city with fine houses to attract wealthy tenants.
 Between 1630 and 1633 Jones designed and constructed London's first modern square; a classical style piazza lined with colonnaded terraced houses and the Church of St Paul on the western side: the first church in London built in a classical style, with a monumental Tuscan portico.
 The piazza became a blueprint for the fashionable squares built across the West End of London in the Georgian era and the Church of St Paul was an architectural blueprint for the baroque city churches built by Wren after The Great Fire of London.

 The outbreak of the English Civil War in 1642 greatly interrupted building activity in England, and after the parliamentarian victory Jones was heavily fined due to his close connections to Charles I. He later died in poverty in 1652.
 His London works the Banqueting House, Queen's House, St Paul's Covent Garden and Queen's Chapel all survive to this day.
 Lindsey House (1640) on Lincolns Inn Fields, a very early Palladian townhouse, is possibly by Jones.
 Jones's apprentice John Webb was commissioned to build a palace at Greenwich for Charles II in 1661 after the Stuart Restoration.
 One wing of this palace was built before funds ran out in 1664.
-It is very much in a style reminiscent of Indigo Jones and was later incorporated into the Old Royal Naval College.
+It is very much in a style reminiscent of Inigo Jones and was later incorporated into the Old Royal Naval College.